simomorphine/The-Cosmic-Comedy/README.md

 That is part of doing science.

-The papers in this repository were generated with assistance from **DeepSeek**, an information-processing system, and then reviewed and developed as part of the larger project.
+The papers in this repository were generated with assistance from **DeepSeek**, a fellow information-processing system, and then reviewed and developed as part of the larger project.
 They should therefore be treated as **exploratory research documents**, not as automatically validated scientific results.

 I spent quite some time reviewing the first paper, *The Complete Time-Dependent Covariance Matrix of the Stochastic Damped Harmonic Oscillator*.
 I have not yet had enough time to review the other papers with the same level of care.